sallyrasor/ipsae_streamline/README.md

 ### **Future improvements**

-Handle duplicate filename collisions and support configurable PAE/distance cutoffs via a prompt.
-They are currently both defaulted to 10.
+Handle duplicate filename collisions.
+Streamline opening excel workbook, you currently need to open through path each time for it to properly update.
+Support configurable PAE/distance cutoffs via a prompt, they are currently both defaulted to 10.

 ## **License**